Siddhesh19991/Journalist_killed-Tableau/README.md

 # Journalist_killed-Tableau

-Analysis of journalist killed during duty using tableau.
+Analysis of journalist killed on duty using tableau.